aircrack-ng/aircrack-ng/README.md

 ## Windows
  * Install the appropriate "monitor" driver for your card (standard drivers doesn't work for capturing data).
  * aircrack-ng suite is command line tools.
-So, you have to open a commandline `Start menu -> Run... -> cmd.exe` then use them
+So, you have to open a command-line `Start menu -> Run... -> cmd.exe` then use them
  * Run the executables without any parameters to have help